 The Downieville Classic cross country race is one of the last remaining point-to-point bicycle races in the United States.
 The 29 mile course follows a rugged "Gold Rush" era route that departs the mountain town of Sierra City (elevation 4,100'), climbs to the crest of the Sierra Nevada (elevation 7,100'), and then plunges 5,200 vertical feet into downtown Downieville.
-A golden pathway, selected as a tribute to the mountains, the rivers, the big trees and the fresh mountain air.
-And to the hard men that carved these trails through the river canyons in search of gold and prosperity.
+A golden pathway, selected as a tribute to the mountains, the rivers, the fresh mountain air, and to the hard men that carved these trails through the river canyons in search of gold and prosperity.

 The adventure begins with an 8 mile, 3,000' climb up the face of the Sierra Buttes, a metamorphic crown that stretches 8,600' towards the wide-open sky.
 This legendary climb is known to many as the "Trail of Tears".
 It starts with pavement, turns to dirt, and then gradually steepens and narrows to a loose, exposed, shaly doubletrack.
 We try to make things more comfortable by providing an overhead water mister at the 2 mile point, and Clif Bar supported aid stations at the 4 and 7 mile markers.

 After cresting the saddle, the route follows a rolling jeep road to the east rim of Gold Valley and the top of "Baby Heads" - a fast, loose, rocky descent that is responsible for numerous flat tires, get-offs and lead changes.
 At the bottom of this anarchy awaits Gold Valley and the Pauley Creek crossing.
 This 30' wide crossing can be as deep as 3' during the race, often making it difficult to navigate across at high-speed.